denx20/Hoo-Ray/README.md

 # Shared memory parallel (we only wrote SMP for matmul_test)
 time stack exec -- matmul_ms_test +RTS -N
 ```

+To kill all the workers, rather than having to finding each process via a process manager, you can use the handy script `./kill_all_workers.sh`.

 # Troubleshooting